NormLorenz/solidjs-playground/READMETOO.md

 - testing with jest
 - menu
   - resized menu not working
-  - menu drop down not working
-- nav-link active attribute
 - should I be using Component type on all classes?
 - understand functions with props
-- how to pass props from the router
 - pages
   - build a shopping cart
   - build a google chart